tweag/python-monorepo-example/2018-06-27-funflow-example.md

 returnA -< (compiledFile :</> relpathCompiledFile)
 ```

+Further, these properties persist when we need more
-However, we could also pull off fancier forms of sequencing.
+sophisticated forms of sequencing.

 ### Recursive Calls & Linearly Sequencing Similar Flows